 As soon as we entered the water the whales started to dive and treated us to the most ridiculously badass experience.
 The entire pod dove down and swam directly under us, babies and all.
 If you are ever rewarded with this opportunity, take it!
 Don’t be the weenies on the boat.
 I was stunned.
 Completely speechless.
 I’ve never felt more alive!
 All other clichés!
 How often do you get the chance to swim in the ocean surrounded by whales?
 Of course I’m jumping in!
 8-year-old me would have been crying hysterically with excitement, 30-year-old me was able to keep her shit together.

 *According to Wild Side’s page on pilot whales, “Oceanic white-tip sharks will often associate with pods of pilot whales.
 Following the whales while they hunt, they take advantage of the whale’s sonar abilities.
 The sharks also feed on the remains resulting from the whales attacks on schooling fish – and seem to also eat the pilot whale’s protein-rich feces for sustenance during lean times.”
 See?
 Feces.

-Before we set out for the day, our guides asked us if there was anything specific we wanted to see so they could do their best to make it happen.
+Before we set out for the day, our guides asked us if there was anything specific we wanted to see while snorkeling in Hawaii so they could do their best to make it happen.
 The other snorkelers’ suggestions included “sea turtles” and “dolphins.”
 Well no shit, that’s what we are paying to see.
 I said “octopus” because I love them and because I have the gift of a great imagination.
-Shortly into the trip a couple of spearfishermen swam by with an octopus on a stick!
+Shortly into the trip a couple of spearfishermen swam by with an octopus on a stick.
 Not exactly how I wanted to see my first wild octopus but I did get what I asked for.
 These cephalopods, I was told, were also most definitely all around us but those little camouflaged bastards are tricky to spot.

 Happy snorkeling 🙂